vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 <br><br>
 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>

-Here you can find some Home Assistant helper template examples.\
+Here you will find some Home Assistant helper template examples.\
 With these helper templates, you can create new custom sensors (conditions) based on other sensor values to use on the dashboard or in automations.
 This new sensor can have a textual output or a boolean value true/false.
 <br>